IKEA Billy

 Billy (stylised as BILLY) is a bookcase sold by the Swedish furniture company IKEA.
-It was developed in 1979 by the Swedish designer Gillis Lundgren and IKEA have sold over 60 million units of the bookcases worldwide.
-Its popularity and global spread has led to its use as a barometer of relative worldwide price levels.
+It was developed in 1979 by the Swedish designer Gillis Lundgren, and IKEA has sold over 140 million units of the bookcases worldwide.
+Its popularity and global spread have led to its use as a barometer of relative worldwide price levels.

 Construction

-The shelf parts are made of plastic-coated or veneered particle board.
+The shelf parts are made of melamine-coated or veneered particle board.
 The edges are covered with plastic strips.
-The shelves are placed on metal support, the holes in the side walls have a distance of 32 mm.
-The shelves are available in several colours and finishes and a width of 40 or 80 cm.
-The bookshelves can be coupled and optional doors can be added.
+The shelves are placed on brass flanged pins, which are themselves inserted into holes with a vertical distance of 32 mm.
+The shelves are available in several colours and finishes, with widths of 40 or 80 cm.
+The bookshelves can be coupled, and optional doors can be added.
 The bookcases are sold in flat-pack form, to be assembled by the purchaser.

-Billy is manufactured for IKEA by Gyllensvaans Möbler at their factory in Kattilstorp, Sweden.
+Billy bookcases are manufactured in factories in Sweden, Germany, Slovakia, and China.
+It is manufactured for IKEA by Gyllensvaans Möbler at their factory in Kattilstorp, Sweden.
 In 2009, 130,000 bookshelves were produced each week.